Capsaicin for Pain Relief: Arthritis, Fibromyalgia & More

 Capsaicin is available in two main forms: creams and patches.
 Capsaicin creams, lotions, ointments, gels, sticks, and films are typically available over-the-counter and can be applied directly to the affected area several times a day.
 When using capsaicin creams, it's important to wash your hands before and after application and avoid contact with your eyes and mouth.

-For more severe or long-term conditions, such as postherpetic neuralgia or diabetic neuropathy, your doctor may recommend a capsaicin patch.
-These patches contain higher levels of capsaicin and can only be applied by a healthcare professional.
-The application process takes around 2 hours and may provide pain relief for up to 3 months.
+For more severe or long-term conditions, such as postherpetic neuralgia or diabetic neuropathy, a prescription-strength capsaicin patch may be recommended.
+The FDA-approved Qutenza patch (8% capsaicin) contains far higher concentrations than OTC products and must be applied by a healthcare professional.
+The application process takes around 60–90 minutes and may provide pain relief for up to 3 months, making it a powerful option for patients who haven't responded to standard treatments.

 Potential Side Effects and Precautions